 Another category of Clery definitions is the definition contained in the Violence Against Women Act (VAWA).
-Those offenses are Dating Violence, Domestic Violence, and Stalking and sexual assault.
+Those offenses are Dating Violence, Domestic Violence, and Stalking.
+Where applicable the Pennsylvania distinctions to the VAWA Act offenses are provided.

 Domestic Violence: Includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family laws of the Commonwealth of Pennsylvania, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.